 California cannabis in crisis

 Under Prop 64, any adult in California over the age of 21 is allowed to possess up to an ounce of marijuana and grow up to six plants.
-But each city and county is given free reign to regulate cannabis locally – they can even ban it, and so far twenty-five of California’s fifty-eight counties have – leading to huge inconsistences state-wide, and forcing many cultivators to continue to grow for the black market.
+But each city and county is given free rein to regulate cannabis locally – they can even ban it, and so far twenty-five of California’s fifty-eight counties have – leading to huge inconsistences state-wide, and forcing many cultivators to continue to grow for the black market.
 Abuses of three Prop 64 clauses are causing much of the mayhem for small farmers.

 The legislation promised a 5-year ban on large-scale cultivation operations, a special license for microbusinesses, and the option for farmers to self-distribute.
 However, what’s actually happened is the reverse.
 The California Grower’s Association reports that up to 90% of cultivators who sold medical marijuana legally prior to the license launch date of January 1st 2018 are being pushed out of the market.